 Horrendous ethnic cleansing and elevation of northern mediocrity to top echelons began as soon as these entities climbed to power and position.
-It was their serial failures, given their polarising of the country along ethnicist Islamic religious fascism, that saw the rise in the agitation for self determination by restive youths of the Niger delta.
+It was their serial failures, given their polarising of the country along ethnicist religious fascism, that saw the rise in the agitation for self determination by restive youths of the Niger delta.
 The youths had reasoned, rightly or wrongly, that the degradation of their lands and annihilation of generations was clearly fait accompli with draco reptilian buccaneers heading the ship of state.

-Even as democratic president in 2017, it was predictable that Buhari’s failure to govern Nigeria fairly and justly, rather preferring the pull of nepotism and authoritarian politics, would further worsen the heated polity.
+Even as democratic president in 2017, it was predictable that Buhari’s failure to govern Nigeria fairly and justly, rather preferring the pull of nepotism and authoritarian Islamic politics, would further worsen the heated polity.

-Playing the ostrich with restructuring of the federation, it was Buhari and his paranoid breed of northern Islamic irredentists at DSS (Department of State Security) that created heroes out of hitherto unemployed youths from Imo and Abia states who, with the help of junk media, effectively challenged the festering decay with an even sicker brand of bigotry.
+Playing the ostrich with restructuring of the federation, it was Buhari and his paranoid breed of northern irredentists at DSS (Department of State Security) that created heroes out of hitherto unemployed youths from Imo and Abia states who, with the help of junk media, effectively challenged the festering decay with an even sicker brand of bigotry.

 The promise of anarchy resultant with the neurosis that convulsed the hearts and minds of thousands of MASSOB and IPOB youths was the direct creation of Nigerian religious fascism.
 Here, among the Uwazurike-Kanu of Massob-IPOB, we must not forget to include their second cousins in a Rochas of Imo, an El-Rufai of Kaduna, and a lying information minister called Lai Mohammed in general Buhari’s political regime.
 Their revolting historical antecedents confirm that such dregs of humanity can never provide any intelligent, alternative good from their various caves of operation.
 Adding the hosts of senators and assemblymen, ministers and heads of administration, Nigerians seem doomed to walk the common plank they share in their lack of purpose and direction for their overall African humanity.

-Till date every leadership product is still cut from the same tribalist religious conniving mindset that ensured the inured dreams of promising generations who could have so reshaped the fortunes of this country as to evolve a nation every citizen would be proud to play a useful part.
+Till date every leadership product is still cut from the same tribalist religious conniving mindset that ensured the inured dreams of promising generations who could have so reshaped the fortunes of this country as to evolve a nation every citizen could be proud to play a useful part.